 On your way back to the hotel, stop by Carmody Irish Pub for one last pint.
 This Duluth mainstay now brews five styles of beer to complement its traditional Irish fare.

 The next morning, leisurely pack your bags and follow the big lake north.
 Take in Lake Superior’s expansive views at one of the many overlooks on Scenic Highway 61.
 Grab a bite to eat at the New Scenic Cafe, an acclaimed eatery with seasonal fare and a selection of Minnesota beers, including the flavorful small batch creations of Borealis Fermentery, one of the most interesting breweries in the state.

 When you reach Two Harbors, take a minute to map out your next move.
 Outdoor enthusiasts can catch up with the Superior Hiking Trail, which runs nearly 300 miles atop the ridgeline overlooking the lake.
-The trail has various segments ranging from easy to difficult terrain, depending on your hiking preferences.
+The trail has various segments ranging from easy to difficult terrain; follow those that suit your hiking preferences.
 You’ll encounter breathtaking landscapes no matter your route.

 If you prefer a different type of beauty, continue driving up the shore to Grand Marais,a picturesque community with a thriving arts scene.
 There are numerous galleries scattered around the town, plus multiple art fairs each year.
 The town recently welcomed a new brewery, Voyageur Brewing Co., with tours available on Saturdays.

 Day 3: Back to Duluth